AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 We need to configure Kerberos constrained delegation with protocol transiting.
 With constrained delegation, you must be explicit about which services you want to delegate to.
 For example, only SQL Server or your SAP HANA server accepts delegation calls from the gateway service account.
 Note that if your gateway machine and your data source reside in different domains then you need to use [resource-based Kerberos constrained delegation](#FIXME).

-This section assumes you have already configured SPNs for your underlying data sources (such as SQL Server, SAP HANA, Teradata, and Spark).
+This section assumes you have already configured SPNs for your underlying data sources (such as SQL Server, SAP HANA, Teradata, or Spark).
 To learn how to configure those data source server SPNs, refer to technical documentation for the respective database server.
 You can also see the heading *What SPN does your app require?* in the [My Kerberos Checklist](https://techcommunity.microsoft.com/t5/SQL-Server-Support/My-Kerberos-Checklist-8230/ba-p/316160) blog post.

-In the following steps, we assume an on-premises environment with two machines: a gateway machine and a database server running SQL Server.
+In the following steps, we assume an on-premises environment with two machines: a gateway machine and a database server running SQL Server that has already been configured for Kerberos-based single sign-on (SSO).
+The steps can be adopted for one of the other supported datasources, so long as the datasource has already been configured for Kerberos-based single sign-on.
 For the sake of this example, we'll also assume the following settings and names:

 * Gateway machine name: **PBIEgwTestGW**
 * Gateway service account: **PBIEgwTest\GatewaySvc** (account display name: Gateway Connector)